Ensuring Water Quality & Boating Safety

 The Lake Zoar Authority is a multi-town organization consisting of representatives from the four towns that border the lake – Monroe, Newtown, Oxford, and Southbury.
 The Lake Zoar Authority is tasked with the goals of improving water quality and promoting safe boating on the lake.

 Water quality is a primary area of focus for the Lake Zoar Authority.
 The LZA performs regular water testing for eColi and other conditions at several locations throughout the lake.
 The results are sent to the four member towns and the appropriate health departments.
-The towns and/or DEP also test water at public beaches.
+The towns and/or DEEP also test water at public beaches.

 Remember, Connecticut residents are required to have a Connecticut Safe Boating Certificate or Certificate of Personal Watercraft Operation on their person when operating a boat/PWC in CT.
 Individuals must successfully complete an approved basic boating course to obtain a certificate.
 (There are many sources for the safe boating classes including the USCG Auxiliary, see link below for more information.)